malinky/malinky-ajax-pagination/readme.txt

 Load paged content with Ajax throughout your Wordpress site.
 The plugin works on posts, pages, search, custom post types and WooCommerce.
 Paginate MULTIPLE sets of posts in the same template.

 Take a look at the <a href="http://www.wordpress-ajax-pagination.com" target="_blank">demo site</a>.

+We're looking for websites that use the plugin to feature on a showcase page.
+If you’re interested please email a link to your website to <a href="mailto:hello@wordpress-ajax-pagination.com?subject=Website Submission">hello@wordpress-ajax-pagination.com</a>

 There are 3 pagination types to choose from.